Need Help Now? 24-hour Crisis Line: 306-445-2742 or 911 | EXIT SITE

 Try to keep your wallet, purse, or bag handy containing:

-• Keys for your home, car, workplace, safety deposit box, etc.
+• Keys for your home, car, workplace, safe deposit box, etc.

 • Cheque book, bank books/statements